Language of Service Policy and Guidelines

 The Official Languages - Language of Service Policy and Guidelines have their foundation in the requirements of the Official Languages Act and of Board of Management Minute 04.0300.

-The Government of New Brunswick recognizes its obligations under the Official Languages Act.
-Government is committed to actively offering and providing quality services to the public in the public’s official language of choice.
+The Government of New Brunswick recognizes its obligations under the Official Languages Act ss.
+5.1(1) (c) and (d).
+The Government of New Brunswick is committed to actively offering and providing quality services to the public in the public’s official language of choice.

 Members of the public or organizations who wish to communicate with any department, agency, crown corporation or institution of the Provincial Government can do so in the official language of their choice and they can expect to be offered and receive the available service in the official language of their choice, wherever the government service is provided.